Planet of the Humans: Release

 The film received its world premiere at the Traverse City Film Festival (TCFF) in July 2019.
 On April 21, 2020, the eve of Earth Day, Moore announced that the film would be available for free on YouTube for 30 days, which was later extended by another month because of high viewership.

 In an interview held at TCFF, Gibbs stated that "the film is not expected to be a comfortable beginning to the needed conversation", especially for those who treat solar and wind energy like "sacred cows".

 The Films For Action website originally promoted the documentary.
 After protests stating that "the film is full of misinformation", they removed the embedded link and published a statement listing multiple falsehoods and errors, including statements about environmental organizations and solar and wind power that were outdated or incorrect.
 On May 7, Films for Action restored the embedded link, stating their concern that "taking the film down in the context of Josh's retraction campaign was only going to create headlines, generate more interest in the film, and possibly lead people to think we're trying to 'cover up the truth,' giving the film more power and mystique than it deserves".

 On May 25, 2020, the film was temporarily removed from YouTube due to a copyright infringement claim by British environmental photographer Toby Smith over a 4-second segment Gibbs considered fair-use content.
 The controversial video had more than 8 million YouTube views at the time.
 Moore and Gibbs called the move a "blatant act of censorship" and disputed the claim with YouTube.
 The producers made the video available for free streaming on the competing Vimeo platform.

 On November 18, 2020, Moore took it down from his "rumble" YouTube channel where it was available for free and instead made it available on Amazon, Apple and Google's rental channels.
-As of 2023 the documentary is available on Micheal Moore's official youtube channel.
+As of 2023, the documentary is available again on Michael Moore's official YouTube channel.